visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 }
 ```

-is replaced by the `JSONDeck` component with
+is replaced by the `JSONConverter` component with:

 ```js
 new ScatterplotLayer({data})
 ```

-When the JSONDeck component finds a "type" it looks into a "layer catalog" provided by the application, and similarly for views.
+When the JSONConverter component finds a "type" it looks into a "layer catalog" provided by the application, and similarly for views.
 This leaves the choice of what layers and views to bundle with the application, and makes it easy for apps to expose other classes.

 > An open question is if other class catalogs should be supported, perhaps in specific or arbitrary positions in the tree.